Keleonix/Kingdom-Legacy-Digital/README.md

 - When a card is blocked, if unblocked because of EoT and the card has "stay in play", it does not stay in play.
 - With the Scientist, if a Person doen't have a production, you cannot automatically produce 1 gold.
 - Card id 73 Front Bottom doesn't count as 2 people for card fetches/upgrade costs.
+- After an end the turn effect, you can still upgrade cards.
+- The resources are not discarded when a new card is played.